DAVID LUKEHURST

 For details of prices for the Ultra Portable and Standard telescopes, please see: Prices Page

-Ultra-Portable Telescope Type II
+Ultra-Portable Telescope Type 1/2

-Type II Compact 14-inch f/5 version
+Type 2 Compact 14-inch f/5 version

 Dismantled mirror box/rocker box Altitude bearings and truss-tubes